On June 10th, 1997 my father, Philip Goodyear, passed away due to a car accident. He was 57 years old.

-Part of my process of remembrance this year was transcribing a graduation speech he gave at Pascack Valley High School in Hillsdale, NJ back in 1985 (found on an old VHS tape).
+Part of my process of remembrance in 2017 was transcribing a graduation speech he gave at Pascack Valley High School in Hillsdale, NJ back in 1985 (luckily found on an old VHS tape).
 Prior to the speech, he decided to conduct an experiment to discover the virtues of the class of 85’.
 After the data from extensive surveys was collected and analyzed, it was clear that the most impressive trait was their ability to balance the social, physical, intellectual, and emotional aspects of their lives.
 He shared the results with everyone at graduation while articulating his vision of the good life:

 “What is the most important quality that the students of the class of 1985 have?
 They have balance like a lever system – I had to get some physics in there, you know?
 And it is my estimation that they are keeping it level [holds his hands up imitating a level].
 Now the Gremlin is my symbol of balance.
 When we get too deep or carried away in one aspect of our life we can upset the balance.
 What I wish, for all of you, is that you can recognize the importance of balance in helping you to establish a well-rounded life, and you never let one aspect of life overpower all the others”.